Jmacias17/NeetCodeProblems/README.md

 # 💻 NeetCodeProblems — JavaScript Problem Runner

 This is a React-based project designed to run and view results of **NeetCode-style algorithm problems** interactively.
 It features a lightweight UI that allows you to select problems, automatically test them against curated test cases, and view pass/fail results directly on-screen.
+Used to master data structures

 ---